PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

-**Your goal for this block is to use quantitative and qualitative methods to explore and understand (staff and student) attitudes, knowledge, acceptance, and perceived impact of AI across Buas domains and guide stakeholders towards the best course of action.**
+**Your goal for this block is to use quantitative and qualitative methods to explore and understand (staff and student) attitudes, knowledge, acceptance, and perceived impact of AI across Buas domains and guide stakeholders towards the best course of action regarding AI at Buas.**

 ## Project timeline